LordAshes/SPICE-Web-based-SCADA-system-/README.md

 * Run the server with: php SpiceServer\Server\SpireServer.php
 * Run the client with the browser url: http:\\server\\SpiceServer\Client.html

+## Usage Notes:
+The PHP Server portion of this SCADA system is intended for proof of concept, PHP skill demonstration, or small volume deployment only.
+The Server is not threaded (so that it can run even in a non-thread-safe version of PHP) and because it is PHP, and thus interpreted, it will likely perform less efficiently than a dedicated compiled server.
+However, the client side framework remains valid even if the server portion is swapped out for a dedicated compiled server and the server is optimized to exchange data with the backend data source only once regardless of how many clients request it.

 ## Change Log:
 * Added support for detecting signals in Helper functions.
 (Frameworks: Core V1.2, Helper V1.1, Model V1.1)
 * Added getSignals() to Core Framework which automatically detects used signals (typically passed to subscribe)